Hackers take control of Sonos and Bose speakers to chat with Alexa and play Rick Astley

 Security researchers have discovered how internet-connected speakers by Sonos and Bose can be remotely hacked and made to play any song or sound the hacker chooses.

-Taking things a step further, the hack was then used to take control of a nearby Amazon Echo smart speaker.
-The researchers found how, if the audio file they play contains the word 'Alexa', the compromised Sonos or Bose speaker will interact with a nearby Echo.
+Taking things a step further, the hack was then used to tacontrol nearby Amazon Echo smart speaker.
+The researchers found hothatf the audio file they play contains the word 'Alexa',,'he compromised Sonos or Bose speaker will interact with a nearby Echo.
 If the victim uses Alexa to unlock doors or interact with security systems, this could help give hackers physical access to a property.

-Although the Trend Micro researchers admit only a few thousand of these speakers worldwide were open to attack - due to them sitting on misconfigured and insecure networks - the threat is still real, and one which both smart home manufacturers and customers need to take seriously.
+Although the Trend Micro researchers admit only a few thousand of these speakers worldwide were open to attack—due to their sitting on misconfigured and insecure networks—the threat is still real, and both smart home manufacturers and customers need to take it seriously.

 The researchers say they identified between 2,000 and 5,000 Sonos devices online and vulnerable, depending on when they searched, and between 400 and 500 Bose devices.
-These include the Sonos Play:1, Play:3 and Play:5, plus the Sonos Playbar and new Sonos One.
-As for Bose devices, it was the company's SoundTouch systems which were compromised.
+These include the Sonos Play:1, Play:3, and Play:5, plus the Sonos Playbar and new Sonos One.
+As for Bose devices, the company's SoundTouch systems were compromised.

-As well as playing any sound or voice command at will, the speakers also revealed the name of the Wi-Fi network they were connected to, and the owner's Spotify and Pandora username.
+The speakers can play any sound or voice command at will and reveal the name of the Wi-Fi network they are connected to and the owner's Spotify and Pandora username.

 First reported by Wired, the Trend Micro research goes on to reference a post on the Sonos community forums, which claims a Sonos speaker began playing noises like a door opening, a baby crying and glass breaking at full volume.
-"It's started to freak me out and I don't know how to stop it," the customer wrote, before opting to unplug the speaker.
+"It's started to freak me out and I don't know how to stop it," the customer wrote, before unplugging the speaker.

 Mark Nunnikhoven, a research director at Trend Micro, said: "The unfortunate reality is that these devices assume the network they're sitting on is trusted, and we all should know better than that at this point.
 Anyone can go in and start controlling your speaker sounds".